gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/the_gnat_compilation_model.rst

      $ gnatmake -Pmy_lib

-It is not entirely trivial to perform manually all the steps required to produce a library.
-We recommend that you use the GNAT Project Manager for this task.
-In special cases where this is not desired, the necessary steps are discussed below.
+It's complex to manually perform all the steps required to produce a library, so we recommend you use the GNAT Project Manager for this task.
+In case this is not desired, we discuss the necessary steps below.

-There are various possibilities for compiling the units that make up the
-library: for example with a Makefile (:ref:`Using_the_GNU_make_Utility`) or with a conventional script.
-For simple libraries, it is also possible to create a dummy main program which depends upon all the packages that comprise the interface of the library.
-This dummy main program can then be given to ``gnatmake``, which will ensure that all necessary objects are built.
+There are various possibilities for compiling the units that make up the library: for example with a :file:`Makefile` (:ref:`Using_the_GNU_make_Utility`) or with a conventional script.
+For simple libraries, you can also create a dummy main program that depends upon all the packages that comprise the interface of the library.
+You can then pass this dummy main program to ``gnatmake``, which will ensure all necessary objects are built.

-After this task is accomplished, you should follow the standard procedure of the underlying operating system to produce the static or shared library.
+After the above has been accomplished, you should follow the standard procedure of the underlying operating system to produce the static or shared library.

-Here is an example of such a dummy program:
+Here's an example of such a dummy program:

 .. code-block:: ada